bauripalash/article-archive/tech/2018-07-26-Webdev-On-Android.md

 [Install it From Play Store](https://play.google.com/store/apps/details?id=com.mobirise.mobirise)

-> If you've completed building your webpage you might want to show it to the world , just take a look at  below
+> If you've completed building your webpage you might want to show it to the world, just take a look at  below

 ## Part 2 : Serving From and Testing on Phone